 In 2011, Black was the first member of Congress to have legislation signed into law that repeals a health care provision in Obamacare, which saved taxpayers $13 billion dollars.
 Through her work as House Budget Committee Chair, Black is leading the effort to fully repeal the President’s healthcare law and offer a conservative, patient-centered replacement.

-Black also serves on the powerful House Ways and Means Committee and has quickly established herself as a leader in the efforts to overhaul the U.S. tax code for the first time in 30 years.
-Black is fighting for a flatter, fairer and simpler tax code to help create the conditions for economic growth, job creation, and higher wages for American workers.
+Black also serves on the powerful House Ways and Means Committee and has quickly established herself as a leader in the efforts to overhaul the U.S. tax code for the first time in 30 years, which was signed into law by President Trump in December 2017.
+The bill instituted a flatter, fairer and simpler tax code to help create the conditions for economic growth, job creation, and higher wages for American workers.